evanw/esbuild/docs/tech-debt.md

 Over 40 runtime helpers are defined in a single string template with conditional ES5 paths.
 Because helpers are embedded as a string rather than as separate Go files, they cannot be tree-shaken independently.
 Every build pays the cost of including the full runtime template even when only a few helpers are needed.

-### 17. `bundler_default_test.go`: 9,389-line File
+### 17. `bundler_default_test.go`: 9,389-line File — PARTIALLY RESOLVED

 **File:** `internal/bundler_tests/bundler_default_test.go`

-300 tests in a single file with no grouping by feature area and no parallelism.
-This makes it difficult to find related tests, run subsets, and adds to the serial test suite runtime.
+300 tests in a single file with no grouping by feature area.
+All 300 tests now have `t.Parallel()`, eliminating the serial runtime issue.
+The file is still large with no feature-area grouping, making it difficult to find related tests.

 ---